danyalshah3/boxoffice_backend/README.md

-Initialized with: rails new flunchiron-backend --database=postgresql --api Frontend initialized with: npx create-react-app flunchiron-frontend
+Initialized with: rails new boxoffice-backend --database=postgresql --api Frontend initialized with: npx create-react-app boxoffice-frontend

 You should use --database=postgresql so that its easy for you to deploy the application on heroku.